 The vine maple is a small tree that sometimes reaches a height of 20 m.
 It has a short, crooked trunk with spreading limbs and a roughly shaped crown.
 Vine maple can become a sprawling shrub that can get very thick.

 Its leaves are almost circular, up to 11 cm in wide.
 They are a bright yellowish-green on top, pale green and downy underneath, turning red or yellow in the fall.
-The fruit consists of winged seeds, up to 4 cm long, joined in pairs and borne in a cluster looking like an upside down helicopter wings.
+The fruit consists of winged seeds, up to 4 cm long, joined in pairs, and borne in a cluster looking like upside-down helicopter wings.

 It is mostly restricted to southwestern British Columbia, at low to mid-elevations.
 It occurs in most areas on Vancouver Island.
 Vine maple grows best in wet soils, particularly along the banks of streams and wet sites.

-The Coast Salish people used vine maple occasionally for bows and frames for fishing nets and boiled the bark of the roots to make a tea for colds.
+The Coast Salish people used vine maple occasionally for bows and frames for fishing nets and boiled the bark of the roots to make tea for colds.